gautemo/Gaute-Meek-Olsen/src/dev-blog/vue-3-is-coming.md

 date: 2020-04-10
 coverImgExtension: png
 tags: [Vue]
+description: New version of Vue is coming, let's look at all the Vue 3 improvements and changes.
 ---

 I have been playing around with Vue 3, which is really cool.
 So let me share some of what I have learned.
 According to their [roadmap](https://github.com/vuejs/vue/projects/6), they have planned for a release at the end of Q2 (April, May, Juni) 2020.
 Now it is in Alpha, but it will probably be a Beta release soon.